Skip to content

 simple.utils.add_shortcut

-add_shortcut(name, inherits=True, **shortcut_kwargs)
+add_shortcut(name, **shortcut_kwargs)

 Source code in simple/utils.py

-def add_shortcut(name, inherits = True, **shortcut_kwargs):
+def add_shortcut(name, **shortcut_kwargs):

 def inner(func):

-if not isinstance(func, DefaultKwargsWrapper):
+if not isinstance(func, DefaultKwargs):

 else:

-func.add_shortcut(name, inherits = inherits, **shortcut_kwargs)
+func.add_shortcut(name, **shortcut_kwargs)

 return func